This classic Guitar World lesson was first published in 2011.

-FIGURE 1 illustrates this month’s lick, which we’ll break up into sections that can be mastered one at a time.
+FIGURE 1 illustrates the lick, which we’ll break up into sections that can be mastered one at a time.
 Section 1 uses the neck pickup and begins with an ascending B minor arpeggio (B D F#) shape in seventh position.

 The secret behind successful sweep picking is to not let the notes ring into each other like a strummed chord.
 This is accomplished by relaxing the fretting finger on each note before the next one sounds.